Kylie Jenner Is Better Off Without Tyga As Rapper Is Once Again Facing Legal Trouble [Opinion]

 “T told reporters he didn’t have plates because his Mercedes was brand new, but the dealer is supposed to provide owners with temporary license plates in these situations.”

 Hollywood Life reports 19-year-old Kylie Jenner was in no way affected by news of her ex-boyfriend’s run in with the police.
-In fact, the only reason Kylie was concerned about the situation is how it would impact her in any way.
+In fact, the only reason Kylie was concerned about the situation is if it could impact her in any way.

 “When she found out the whole story, she didn’t worry about it too much because it wasn’t something that was super serious and it didn’t affect her in any way.
 She was more focused on how it would affect her than anything else.”